mwrnckx/K9-Trails-Analyzer/Docs/README.en.md

   - Finding the trail layer
   - Working speed
   - Tracking accuracy
   - Reading the dog’s signals
+  - Trail pick-up (discrimination)

 - **📊 Data Export**
   Exports results to **CSV**, **TXT**, or **RTF** formats – suitable for printing or further analysis in Excel.